miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 How does it do that?
 Linear algebra!

-If you're not familiar with it, I strongly recommend checking out [3Blue1Brown's series](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) on it.
+If you're not familiar with it, I strongly recommend checking out [3Blue1Brown's series](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
-But basically, positions are represented as vectors, which are just groups of numbers.
+A vector is just a group of numbers.
-A group or 3 numbers (3D vector) can represent 3D space by representing the $x$, $y$ and $z$ position of each number, like so:
+It can represent a position by having those numbers be its coordinates.

 $$
 \begin{bmatrix}